wearecodets/hw1-Nimtech89/googling.md

 Section 3:

 Phrase 1: How to print out git log in oneline format.
-Phrase 2: how to get git log in oneline format.
+Phrase 2: how to get git log in oneline format